sphinx-doc/alabaster/README.rst

 * #78: Add custom stylesheet support.
 (This release will thus be the last to merge simplistic style tweaks as feature toggles - only thorny CSS issues or actual template-related changes will be merged afterwards.)
+* #65: Wrap the sidebar's "Navigation" header in Sphinx's translation helper so it gets translated if possible.
+Thanks to ``@uralbash``.

 .. _Codecov: https://codecov.io